 - If the member has not attained the age of majority

 - If he has been convicted by any of the courts in India for moral turpitude and has been sentenced to imprisonment unless a period of five years has elapsed since his release.

 Section 22 of the Act mandates that not less than half of the members of the trade union should be employed in the industry or work with which the trade union is connected.
-For example trade union is made for the welfare of the agricultural labourers then, as per this Section half of the members of such a trade union should be employed in agricultural activities.
+For example, if a trade union is made for the welfare of agricultural labourers, then, as per this Section, half of the members of such a trade union should be employed in agricultural activities.

 Section 23 states that any registered union is free to change its name provided it does so with the consent of not less than 2/3rd of its members and subject to the fulfilment of the conditions laid down in Section 25 of the Act.

 Section 24 lays down that two or more trade unions can join together and form one trade union with or without dissolution or division of the fund.
 Such amalgamation can take place only when voting by half of the members of each trade union has been effectuated and that sixty per cent of the casted votes should be in favour of the proposal.